 Stay longer in Vancouver and take a drive up to Whistler, a world renowned ski resort.
 The drive to Whistler takes about two hours along one of the most scenic routes in North America.
 Visit three waterfalls in the area.

 Take a private tour.
 Get off your cruise ship just after 8 a.m. and visit spectacular Shannon Falls, BC’s third highest waterfall.
 The drive is 1 1/2 hours one way.
-Follow the Sea to Sky Highway offering sweeping views of fjords, mountains and islands.
-This trip can be done comfortably and would allow you to add a few more short stops in Vancouver and still get back to the cruise ship by 4 p.m.
+Follow the Sea to Sky Highway, which offers sweeping views of fjords, mountains, and islands.
+This trip can be done comfortably and would allow you to add a few more short stops in Vancouver, and you should still get back to the cruise ship by 4 p.m. (unless there is an accident)

 If you plan to explore more of BC after your cruise, don’t miss our itinerary for an Epic BC road trip to Banff, a 21-day adventure of a lifetime – Part 1 and Part 2 or our guide to a Vancouver Island visit.